Best CMS Platforms in 2025: The Big Comparison

 Squarespace

-Squarespace is particularly popular with creatives because websites can be implemented quickly.
+Squarespace is particularly popular with ecommerce creatives because it allows you to build a website quickly.
 However, individual requirements quickly reach their limits.

 advantages: